NamanPaharia/T4SNE-VQA/README.md

-# T4SNE-Term-Project
+# T4SNE-VQA

-This is a simple Demo of Visual Question answering, OCR and Speech To Text modules
+##Visual Question Answering
+Visual Question Answering

+We present a application which will allow its user to extract details of their environment by engaging in a conversation with the smartphone.
+This application integrates Visual Question Answering with OCR and Speech-to-Text modules to enable its user to interact with their surroundings.

 ## Model Architechture